haroldparis/origines/README.md

 Origines is a WordPress Theme developed with Twitter Bootstrap framework.

-Origines is set the be a theme framework for developing child themes.
+Origines is set to become a framework for developing child themes.
-It works well as it is, but you may need a little bit styling to add the perfect touch to your site.
+It works well as it is, but you may need a little bit of styling to add the perfect touch to your site.

 If you like it, feel free to give me a shout on twitter !